 Rally Before the Augusta Riot

-From Reese Library Augusta University
+From Augusta University Special Collections and Archives

 In the face of these depredations, the appeal of Black Power was growing.
 A Black Panther Party chapter held rallies protesting police brutality and sought to develop a revolutionary consciousness; a student movement at Paine College embodied Black cultural expression and demonstrated against racial injustice; and a local Committee of Ten directly confronted white officials with longstanding Black grievances.
 Most basically, this local Black Power movement fostered fearlessness and an emboldened spirit of defiance.